 I really enjoy science communication.
 To me, it is so important for scientists to publish and share their work in ways that isn’t only for other scientists.
 Through interviews, talks and videos, I try to explain my research in accessible ways, in the hope of engaging people with science and increasing the reach and impact of my findings.

-Interviews/talks
+Interviews/talks (a sample)

 Evolution Education Trust Seminar.
 2021.
 “Advancing the UN’s Sustainable Development Goals in a Vulnerable Archipelago”.